pratapkumarraju/slate/source/index.html.md

 The pCloudy API is organized around REST.
 Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.

+<b>Note:</b> All pCloudy API methods default to a POST request except Authentication.
+Requests must have the content-type header set to application/json.

 # Authentication

 > URL format: